nightscout/nightscout.github.io/docs/index.md

 !!!warning "Regarding support"

     This project is DIY and supported by volunteers.
-Whilst you most probably will find someone wanting to help, for free, building your own Nightscout site doesn't entitle you to any form of support.
+Whilst you most probably will find someone ready to help for free, building your own Nightscout site doesn't entitle you to any form of support.

-    Nightscout developers are busy people and we'd like them to concentrate on maintaining and improving Nightscout, not supporting users.
+    Nightscout developers are busy people and we'd like them to concentrate on maintaining and improving Nightscout, not only supporting users.
-    If you'd like something to be modified for you in Nightscout, don't expect it to be done unless it's severely impacting global operations.

 </br>